WRansohoff/MotoMate/README.md

 * Photodiode: Not tested; in the first revision of the board, I put the photodiode underneath where the display's ribbon connector folded over, so it was always in darkness.
 D'oh!

 * Speaker: Works well enough to play a sine wave accurately enough for a tuner to read the desired note.
 I haven't tried playing music or speech though, and it probably wouldn't do that very well.
 This is only a 12-bit DAC with poor filtering, after all.
 The speaker is mostly intended for beeps, buzzes, and chirps.

+See `firmware/` for the source code used to run those tests, and `fw_lib/` for some shared helper functions.